-Get all the answers to your questions about FTX taxes including FTX US taxes and reporting, including transaction statements, FTX profit and loss calculations, trade exports and more.
+Get all the answers to your questions about FTX taxes including FTX US taxes and reporting, including how to get your FTX trade history and generate your FTX tax report.

 How to prepare FTX taxes